adamavenir/sarahavenir.com/content/blog/2011/my-90-minute-workday.md

 ---
 title: My 90-minute workday
 date: 2011-12-20
+description: "They say that when you’re your own boss, you’ve got the worst boss in the world.
+It’s true.
+To myself, I am like the Attila the Hun of bosses.
+To others…well, I won’t put words in their mouths.
+But I imagine Attila the Hun wouldn’t be the one they’d compare me to..."
 ---
 They say that when you’re your own boss, you’ve got the worst boss in the world.
 It’s true.
 To myself, I am like the Attila the Hun of bosses.
 (To others…well, I won’t put words in their mouths.
 But I imagine Attila the Hun wouldn’t be the one they’d compare me to.
 I’m probably more of an Annie Oakley.)